LAQV REQUIMTE

 Ciência ID5B13-FFD4-20E2

 Born and educated in Bulgaria.
 Holds PhD degrees in Chemistry ( Biotechnology) (1993) and (Bio)Chemical Engineering (2003).
 Has research experience in Bulgaria, Germany, Denmark and, since 1999, in Portugal.
-In 2002, was appointed as a full-time Invited Professor at Faculty of Science and Technology, New University of Lisbon, to teach various courses for (Bio)Chemical Engineering Master students.
-Since 2004, is LAQV Researcher.
+In 2002, was appointed as a full-time Invited Professor at Faculty of Science and Technology, NOVA University of Lisbon, to teach various courses for Chemical and Biochemical Engineering Master students.
+Since 2004, is a LAQV Researcher.
 Since 2011, teaches Membrane Engineering.
-So far, has authored 118 peer-reviewed articles (Scopus with H-index = 38).
+So far, has authored 121 peer-reviewed articles (Scopus).
+His h-index is 39.
 His research has earned him a place in the prestigious "World's Top 2% Scientists" list for career-long impact.
-His main current research interests are related to developing efficient and sustainable (mainly ion-exchange membrane-based and pressure-driven) membrane processes for various applications in the water-food-energy nexus.
+His current research is dedicated to advancing efficient and sustainable (primarily membrane-based) chemical and biochemical processes and integrated technologies that address key challenges at the water–food–energy nexus.

 Representative Publications